BIOL115-MSUM/BIOL115-MSUM.github.io/finch-analysis.md

 #>
 #> data:  beak_length by outcome
 #> t = -3.6335, df = 94.807, p-value = 0.0004539
-#> alternative hypothesis: true difference in means is not equal to 0
+#> alternative hypothesis: true difference in means between group died and group survived is not equal to 0
 #> 95 percent confidence interval:
 #>  -0.8681443 -0.2546557
 #> sample estimates: